01 – Fidel Castro completes 30 years in power in Cuba.

 02 – Alfredo Stroessner, brutal dictator of Paraguay for 34 years, is overthrown by General Andres Rodriguez.

-12 – Leading solicitor Pat Finucane – accused of being “unduly sympathetic” to the IRA – is shot dead at his home in north Belfast.
+12 – Prominent Catholic solicitor Pat Finucane – accused of being “unduly sympathetic” to the IRA – is shot dead at his home in north Belfast.
 The killers burst in as he is eating his Sunday dinner with his wife and three children and shower them with 14 bullets.
 Loyalist paramilitary group the Ulster Freedom Fighters admits the killing the following day.

 14 – Iranian Muslim leader Ayatollah Khomeini issues a fatwa ordering the death of British writer Salman Rushdie for alleged blasphemy in his novel Satanic Verses.

-20 – IRA bombers attack an army barracks at Tern Hill in Shropshire.
+20 – IRA bombers attack Clive army barracks at Tern Hill in Shropshire.
 Fifty members of the 2nd Battalion the Parachute Regiment escape injury when sentry Lance Corporal Alan Norris spots two men acting suspiciously in the early hours of this morning and raises the alarm.
 The barracks are evacuated shortly before two bombs detonate.

 21 – Indian tribal leaders gather in the Amazon town of Altamira in a campaign to stop a hydroelectric dam project which will further deplete the Amazon rainforest.

-24 – Nine people die in a freak accident when they are sucked from a Boeing 747 and dumped into the Pacific Ocean.
+24 – Nine people die in a freak accident when they are sucked from a Boeing 747 and dumped 22,000 feet into the Pacific Ocean.
 An explosion, believed caused by structural failure, ripped a huge hole in the right side of the United Airlines plane shortly after take-off from Honolulu.
 The victims and a section of seats were blown through the gaping hole as air rushed through the plane.
-One horrified passenger, seated across the aisle from the blast, grabbed an air-hostess to stop her being sucked from the plane.
-Passengers cheered when the Sydney-bound plane returned to Honolulu and landed safely.
+One horrified passenger, seated across the aisle from the blast, grabbed an air-hostess to stop her from being sucked from the plane.
+Passengers cheered when the Auckland-bound plane returned to Honolulu and landed safely.

 01 – Australian Pensioner Gwendolin Mitchelhill is the first victim of Sydney’s ‘Granny Killer‘.
 Six elderly women are murdered over a 13 month period at Mosman on Sydney’s North Shore.